Shisham Tree

 TEETH BRUSHING

-Slender tree twigs (called datun) are traditionally chewed as a toothbrush and then split to clean the tongue.
-For centuries, this practise has been practised in Pakistan, Africa, and the Middle East.
+Slender tree twigs (called datum) are traditionally chewed as a toothbrush and then split to clean the tongue.
+For centuries, this practice has been practised in Pakistan, Africa, and the Middle East.
 The wood has been used in India's Siddha medicine system to treat skin disorders and stomach problems.
-Many of India's 80 percent rural population still begins their day by brushing their teeth with a twig of Salvadora persica or Azadirachta indica.
+Many of India's 80 per cent rural population still begin their day by brushing their teeth with a twig of Salvadora persica or Azadirachta indica.
 Shisham twigs are still collected and sold in markets in other parts of the world for this purpose in rural areas.

 PESTICIDE